itsaayushi/manage.oi/README.md

 # manage.oi
-Student info management program in python using tkinter with mysql database.
+It is a python program for managing student information created using tkinter (GUI library) with mysql database.